myquay/michael-mckenna.com/blog/content/post/2016/guid-part-3-guid-one.md

 The ultimate test to be sure you understand a concept is to try and teach it to someone.
 The way to understand a concept enough to teach it to someone is to implement it.

-I didn't exactly just sit down one afternoon and decide to write a [few blog posts] about GUIDs because I know everything about them.
+I didn't exactly just sit down one afternoon and decide to write a [few blog posts](https://michael-mckenna.com/tags/guid/) about GUIDs because I know everything about them.
 It actually all started with a few weeks earlier wanting to understand the mechanics behind the identifier.

 First I did a [bit of a Google](https://www.google.co.nz/?q=how+are+guids+generated) - good luck jumping right into the spec!
 Then once I had a high-level understanding [I read the spec](https://www.ietf.org/rfc/rfc4122.txt).
 Then to make it all stick [I implemented the spec](https://github.com/myquay/guidone).
 Then wrapped it all up in a little website, [guid.one](http://guid.one/) - you know, just for fun.

-There's nothing groundbreaking here but hopefully it's in a format that's easy to understand so you know what's going on with those little über uniquer identifiers!
+There's nothing groundbreaking here but hopefully it's in a format that's easy to understand so you know what's going on with those little uniquer identifiers!

 <hr />